 The measurement time delay Tmeasure is defined as the time period from the end of TEvent_DU until the UE begins the preparation time for handover execution.
 If only condEventD1 or condEventT1 is configured, then Tmeasure = 0.

 The measurement event evaluation delay measured without Time To Trigger (TTT) and L3 filtering shall be less than T identify intra defined in clause 8.13A.2.1 for intra-frequency conditional handover or Tidentify inter defined in clause 8.13A.2.2 for inter-frequency conditional handover.

+For time-based conditional handover:

+For intra-frequency conditional handover: